DonAvworo/ReadMe-File-Generator/README.md

   ## Installation:
   npm install
   ## Usage:
-  Used to create a professional readme
+  ---
+  Used to create a professional readme file for projects.
+Very usefull for projects that have a lot of documentation and a lot of code.
+The readme file generated provides the user with informations about the project, a quick way to get an overview of the project and informatyion about the authors and the project itself etc.

+  ---

   ## Technologies:
   JS NODE EXPRESSS HTML
   ## Frameworks: